launchdarkly-labs/project-migrator/README.md

 * Metrics attached to flags
 * Attempt to match target account members to source members and update maintainer IDs

+## Additional Features
+* Restart a failed migration
+* Merge one project into another

 What it doesn't migrate:
 * Experiments (experiment data cannot be ported at all)